MENU

 • to decide on the possibility of surgical intervention if necessary;

-• in case of suspected recurrence of the disease.
+• In case of suspected recurrence of the disease.

 Oncology: Bowel cancer and its signs

-When the diagnosis of bowel cancer and the tumour stage is beyond doubt, the consultation of experts at the oncological conference decides the treatment tactics.
+When the diagnosis of bowel cancer and the tumour stage are beyond doubt, the consultation of experts at the oncological conference decides the treatment tactics.
 Doctors may use surgical treatment or irradiation of a tumour before and after surgery.
 They also carry out chemotherapy following internationally accepted standards.

 • anaemia;

-• the feeling of discomfort and pain in the abdomen;
+• The feeling of discomfort and pain in the abdomen.

 • bloating;